Márcia Donner Abreu: Diplomatic career

 She returned to Brazil in 2007, to head the MERCOSUR-II extra-regional negotiations division.
 In 2008, she was promoted to second class minister.
-In 2009, she was transferred to Geneva, in order to occupy the role of minister-counselor and deputy permanent representative at the Permanent Delegation of Brazil to the WTO and other International Economic Organizations, a position she held until 2018, when she was appointed Brazilian ambassador to the Republic of Kazakhstan, the Republic of Turkmenistan and the Kyrgyz Republic.
+In 2009, she was transferred to Geneva, in order to occupy the role of minister-counselor and deputy permanent representative at the Permanent Delegation of Brazil to the WTO and other International Economic Organizations, a position she held until 2018, when she was appointed Brazilian ambassador to the Republic of Kazakhstan, Turkmenistan and the Kyrgyz Republic.

 In 2019, she returned to Brazil to lead the newly created Secretary of Communication and Culture at Itamaraty, a position he currently holds.
 That same year, she was promoted to first class minister, the highest position in the Brazilian diplomatic service.

 In 2022, she was appointed Brazilian ambassador to the Republic of Korea.